 |Copyright © Nucleus Medical Media, Inc.

-- Neck pain that gets worse with movement, especially in the back of the neck
+- Neck pain and stiffness that gets worse with movement, especially in the back of the neck

 - Headache, especially in the back of the head